 The Developmental Relationships Survey: Coming Soon

 The Developmental Relationships Survey will measure Search Institute’s Developmental Relationships Framework, and the social-emotional learning (SEL) competencies developed and defined by the Collaborative for Academic, Social, and Emotional Learning (CASEL).*

 Search Institute will be launching our Developmental Relationship Survey in Fall 2020.
 Currently in pilot testing, this survey will be a valid and reliable measure of the Developmental Relationships Framework, core competencies of social-emotional learning (as defined by CASEL*), and equitable environments for learning and development.
 There will also be optional modules available which measure character strengths, diversity, equity, and inclusion assets, developmental relationship narratives, civic engagement, academic engagement, drug free communities, and organizational quality & participation.

-Search Institute’s research on developmental relationships, along with more than sixty years of experience in designing and administering youth surveys will inform this survey.
+Search Institute’s research on developmental relationships, along with more than sixty years of experience in designing and administering youth surveys, will apprise this survey.

 What components will be measured by the Developmental Relationship Survey?The core components of the new Developmental Relationships Survey will measure the following*:

 Key attributes of the developmental relationship framework:

 - Expressing care

 - Challenging growth